 2. Have a plan in place to pay your contractors a London Living Wage

-3. Check your business fulfils the Conditions for the Grant
+3. Check your business fulfils the grant conditions

-4. Complete the Living Wage Foundation form to gain your accreditation (it doesn't matter which order you do step 4 and 5 in)
+4. Complete the Living Wage Foundation form to gain your accreditation and the Royal Greenwich grant form (it does not matter which form you do first)

 Why become a Living Wage Employer?